LoopKit/loopdocs/docs/version/development.md

 * Some layout adjustments
 * Some new labels
 * Some reworked sub-menus with added information or features
-* WARNINGS
-    - no translations added yet so English only for the initial roll-out
-    - no pod-keep-alive function added yet

 The next time you change a pod, delete the pump manager you are using and add a new pump.
 See [Change Pump Type](loop-3/add-pump.md#change-pump-type){: target="_blank" } for detailed instructions.